airhorns/batman/README.md

     @usesLeft -= times
 ```

 You can observe the event with some callback, and fire it by just calling the event function directly.
 The observer callback gets whichever arguments were passed into the event function.
-But if the even function returns `false`, then the observers won't fire:
+But if the event function returns `false`, then the observers won't fire:

 ```coffeescript
 gadget.observe 'use', (times) ->